Flaque/quirk/README.md

 🚧🚧🚧

+**We are thankful to the contributers**
+We are very much thankful to the contributers that are trying to make it more better than it was before.
+And we are very lucky that they have picked up our project.
+And thank you all once again for making this project much better.

 **Quirk is no longer being maintained.**

 Quirk started as a little thing I made for myself as I started doing CBT.
 As I got better, I needed Quirk less.
 But at the same time, lots of other people had discovered Quirk and started picking it up.
 That meant more bug fixes, more features, and just more work to be done.
 I really couldn't keep it up well, especially with my main focus at the time (my day job).